Purchasing keys through the API

 }Variables:

-to the next step.
-The wholesaleStock field tells you how many keys are
+to step 3.
+The wholesaleStock field tells you how many keys are currently

 Price amounts are returned in cents — divide by 100 to display